 This article defines a Just Transition for UK real estate and explains why it matters now to us as an industry.

-Look out for further articles in the coming months exploring how value derived for the community through a Just Transition can also be realised by real estate investors, as well as practical steps and considerations focussed on the real estate industry.
+Look out for final article which will explore how value derived for the community through a Just Transition can also be realised by real estate investors, as well as practical steps and considerations focussed on the real estate industry.

 For any enquiries relating to this, please email us in the first instance at [email protected] and we will forward your enquiry onto the authors/working group.